OpenBCI/Documentation/docs/01GettingStarted/01-Boards/01-Cyton_Getting_Started_Guide.md

 This is a result of the FTDI virtual com port (VCP) driver's default settings for macOS.
 Head over to the [FTDI Driver Fix Guide](../../09Deprecated/09-FTDI_Driver_Fix.md) to see how to adjust the settings.

 ## VII.
 Fixing FTDI Buffering on Windows
-On windows, you may have noticed that the data coming from your Cyton board is very choppy.

 The default FTDI latency is too large for EEG applications, making the incoming signal "choppy" and seem as if its accumulating packets for about a full second before releasing them all at the same time into the serial stream.
  Head over to the [FTDI Driver Fix Guide for Windows](../../09Deprecated/08-OpenBCI_on_Windows.md) to see how to adjust the settings.